 The problem with this is knowing which schools are reputable, which schools have hired foreign teachers before, which schools arrange the proper visa for you – the list goes on.

 Even finding the right person to speak to (i.e. the foreign affairs hiring manager) can be excruciatingly tough.

-Do you have the time and know-how to contact individual schools in China?
+Most people don't have the time and know-how to contact individual schools in China.

 I’d probably only recommend this option if you’ve taught in China before and you know exactly what you’re doing.